-A license specifying authorized activity to be undertaken (i.e. Developer, Manufacturer, Commercial or Service Industry) by the applicant shall be issued to the successful applicant.
-Once the licence is accessed and approved, the enterprise is expected to commence operations within 6 months thereafter as a free zone enterprise in Ghana.
+A license specifying authorized activity to be undertaken (i.e., Developer, Manufacturer, Commercial or Service Industry) by the applicant shall be issued to the successful applicant.
+Once the license is accessed and approved, the enterprise is expected to commence operations within six months after that as a free zone enterprise in Ghana.

-The grant of a licence may be any of the following:
+The grant of a permit may be any of the following:

-Application of a licence to operate any of the above shall be submitted to the free zone board.
+The application of a license to operate any of the above shall be submitted to the free zone board.
 The board will meet and consider the application.
 Response to the application will be made within 28 days from the date of receipt of the application.
-Once successful, the board will grant and issue the licence to the enterprise.
+Once successful, the board will grant and issue the license to the enterprise.

 Section 28 of Act 504 stipulates the incentives guarantee for enterprises operating under the free zone enclave in Ghana.
-The incentives as provided by the act includes the following:
+The incentives, as provided by the act, include the following:

-An enterprise operating under a free zone licence in Ghana is guarantee unconditional transfer through an authorized dealer bank in free convertible currency of
+An enterprise operating under a free zone license in Ghana is guaranteed unconditional transfer through an authorized dealer bank in free convertible currency of

 - dividends or net profits attributable to the investment,